AndreaPi/docker-training-2019-public/README.md

+# WARNING: This repository is no longer maintained :warning:

+> This repository is no longer maintained and it may be deleted in the future.
+Please visit https://github.com/AndreaPi/docker-for-deep-learning.git instead.

 # Docker training 2019

 This repo contains a simple exercise on how to write Dockerfiles.
 The goals of the exercise are: